MenQuadfi was developed throughA novel serogroup-specific design1

 REFERENCES:

 1. MenQuadfi [Prescribing Information].
-Sanofi Pasteur Inc.
+Sanofi Inc.

-2. About meningococcal vaccines.
+3. About meningococcal vaccines.
 Centers for Disease Control and Prevention.
-Last Reviewed November 20, 2023.
-Accessed October 11, 2024. https://www.cdc.gov/vaccines/vpd/mening/hcp/about-vaccine.html#print
+Last reviewed November 20, 2023.
+Accessed June 26, 2025. https://www.cdc.gov/vaccines/vpd/mening/hcp/about-vaccine.html#print

-3. Menactra [Prescribing Information].
-Sanofi Pasteur Inc.
+5. Menactra [Prescribing Information].
+Sanofi Inc.

-6. FDA approves use of Menactra® vaccine for booster immunization against potentially deadly disease: approval aligns with Centers for Disease Control and Prevention's recommendations for meningococcal vaccination.
-Preass release.
-Sanofi; September 8, 2014.
-Accessed October 11, 2024. https://www.news.sanofi.us/press-releases?item=137127
+6. FDA approves use of Menactra® vaccine for booster immunization against potentially deadly disease.
+Press release.
+Sanofi; September 8, 2024.
+Accessed July 30, 2023. https://www.news.sanofi.us/press-releases?item=137127

 Back to the top